hf618/DTBS/README.md

 ## Training

-A training job can be launched using:
+A training job of Cityscapes to ACDC night can be launched using:

 ```shell
 python run_experiments.py --config configs/DTBS/gta2cs_uda_warm_fdthings_rcs_croppl_a999_DTBS.py